 Method of assessment: Portfolio of Evidence.
 This qualification is internally assessed and internally quality assured by Centre staff and externally quality assured by FutureQuals External Quality Advisors (EQAs).
+Assessments must be in line with the FAQ Level 3 Pre-Hospital Care Qualifications Assessment Strategy.

-If the method of assessment includes formative assessments such as practical tasks, written questions, multiple choice/short answer and knowledge assessment tasks where supervision of a learner assessment is required, assessment must be undertaken in line with the requirements set on in the FutureQuals Instructions for Conducting Controlled Assessments Policy.
-This document is published on the Policies and Procedures section of the FutureQuals website.
+Assessment must be undertaken in line with the requirements set out in the FutureQuals Instructions for Conducting Controlled Assessments Policy.
+This document is published on the FutureQuals website.